The unit of Turkish money is

 the Turkish Lira (Türk

 Lirası, TL or TRY).
-On 1 March 2012 a unique symbol () was introduced by the Turkish Central Bank to denote the Turkish Lira.
+A unique symbol () was introduced by the Turkish Central Bank to denote the Turkish Lira.

 Banknotes are in